My Cambridge Application deadline:

 The reference is an important part of your application.
 We normally expect that it will be provided by a teacher or tutor in your school or college who can speak about your academic profile and suitability for admission to university.
 If you’re having difficulty securing a referee, please check the UCAS guidance on references.

 References should be provided to you free of charge.
-If you wish to apply to Cambridge and are finding it difficult to obtain a reference or are being asked to pay for one, please contact the College that you are planning to apply to (or the Cambridge Admissions Office if you’re making an open application).
+If you wish to apply to Cambridge and are finding it difficult to obtain a reference or are being asked to pay for one, please contact the College that you are planning to apply to (or Student Admissions and Access if you’re making an open application).

 Your application cannot be submitted until your chosen referee has completed and added your reference to the application.